Adderall and Testosterone Replacement Therapy: The Key to Better Focus?

 Patients should be monitored for changes in vision, which could indicate a tolerance.
 If so, the dosage should be increased until symptoms are corrected.

-Erectile Dysfunction (ED) risk
+Erectile Dysfunction (ED) Risk

 ED is defined as the inability of a man to achieve sufficient penile rigidity for sexual satisfaction.